b. 03/08/1889 Simla, India. d. 18/12/1943 Hong Kong.

 DATE AND PLACE OF GC ACTION: 10/07 - 18/12/1943 Hong Kong.

-Newnham was first deployed to France to join the British Expeditionary Force as a Captain with the Middlesex Regiment (Duke of Cambridge's Own) in August 1915.
-On 5 February 1916 he was appointed as the Brigade Major, 169th (Infantry) Brigade, 56th (London) Division, Territorial Force, holding the post through the severe fighting of the Somme Offensive of 1916 and the Arras Offensive of 1917, until relinquishing it on 27 May 1917.
+On the outbreak of World War I, Newnham was first deployed to France to join the British Expeditionary Force as a Captain with the Middlesex Regiment (Duke of Cambridge's Own) in August 1915.
+On 5th February 1916 he was appointed as the Brigade Major, 169th (Infantry) Brigade, 56th (London) Division, Territorial Force, holding the post through the severe fighting of the Somme Offensive of 1916 and the Arras Offensive of 1917, until relinquishing it on 27th May 1917.
 He then served for five months as General Staff Officer 2nd Class at the New Zealand Divisional Headquarters.
-On 1 January 1917 Captain Newnham was awarded the Military Cross for service during the First World War.
+On 1st January 1917 Captain Newnham was awarded the Military Cross for service during the First World War.
 He ended the war with the rank of temporary Brigadier-General.
-On 7 January 1918 he married Phillys Edith Henderson at St. Mary's Church, Finchely, Middlesex, England.
+On 7th January 1918 he married Phillys Edith Henderson at St. Mary's Church, Finchley, Middlesex, England.
+His new bride was originally from Cornwall and was a VAD.
+They had a son, Claude, born in 1919.

 LOCATION OF MEDAL: LORD ASHCROFT GALLERY, IMPERIAL WAR MUSEUM, LONDON.